jarodlam/cookbook/content/recipes/mums-special-sauce.md

 categories: Main
 ---

 Good for serving with chicken and pork.
+Cooked version is good for steamed fish.

 ## Ingredients
 * 1 tbsp light soy sauce